Karimnagar Assembly constituency

-Karimnagar Assembly constituency is a constituency of Telangana Legislative Assembly, India.
+Karimnagar Assembly constituency is a constituency of the Telangana Legislative Assembly, India.
 It is one of the three constituencies in Karimnagar district.
 It includes the city of Karimnagar.
 It is part of Karimnagar Lok Sabha constituency.

-Gangula Kamalakar, current Civil Supplies Minister of Telangana State emerged as the winner with a majority of 14,974 votes and representing the constituency.
+Gangula Kamalakar, the current Civil Supplies Minister of Telangana, emerged as the winner with a majority of 3,163 votes and is representing the constituency.